Muts256/Sentinel/README.md

   - Creating an incident alert using  a scheduled rule.
   - Assigning and resolving alerts.
   - Using data connectors to connect to threat intelligence feeds to enrich the investigation process
   - Document the findings.
-See the Sentinel PDF attached above.
+See the Sentinel PDF (SOC Lab Honeyney.pdf) attached above.

 Lessons Learned:
   - Configure Cyber Threat Intelligence to enhance detection accuracy, Proactive defence.